falchion10/macOS-Jailbreak/README.md

 We need to do `0x8504 - 0x8120` and then convert that value to the number of bytes away we will be.

-If you do the subtraction, then convert to decimal you will get that `8504 - 8120` is `3E4` which is 996 in decimal.
+If you do the subtraction, then convert to decimal you will get that `8504 - 8120` is `3E4`, which is 996 in decimal.

-Next, what you wanna do is right click `bl dyld4::SyscallDelegate::internalInstall`, then select `Patch` then `Assemble`
+Next, what you wanna do is right click `bl dyld4::SyscallDelegate::internalInstall`, then select `Patch` then `Assemble`.

 Then you want to type `b .+996`, or whatever your decimal number is, it will be different depending on OS versions.
-This one was done with macOS 26.0 Developer Beta 1 (25A5279m)
+This one was done with macOS 26.0 Developer Beta 1 (25A5279m).

 ## 2c.
 Installing Procursus & Using ldid